Created on Saturday, 21 March 2015 18:19

 6. Defying institutional pressures:

 Society has two major forces at play.
 One is a top-down control transmitted hierarchically through the institutions.
 The other is a force of change, novelty and innovation which is built bottom-up from individuals and slowly accepted and adopted by larger social structures.

 One crazy innovative idea from a free-thinker on the fringes of society can be taken up by some influencers and spread virally through various forms of media until it becomes a norm.
 OK this is a simplistic overview but it’s enough to show the basic mechanics of social change.

-The power of the free-thinker on the other hand, lies in constantly defying these institutional pressures to abide to the rules and accepted norms of society.
+The power of the free-thinker on the other hand lies in constantly defying these institutional pressures to abide by the rules and accepted norms of society.

 Edited from: humansarefree.com